2021 CONCACAF Nations League final: Extra time

 Mexico controlled most of the game in the first extra session but could not convincingly threaten the United States' goal, and the first 15 minutes ended goalless.

 In the second period, Pulisic was brought down in the box.
 While play initially continued, VAR eventually alerted the referee, who awarded a penalty to the US after consulting the review monitor.
 In the 114th minute, Pulisic successfully converted the spot kick with a strike into the upper-right corner of the goal, giving the US their first lead of the match, 3–2.

 Immediately, Pulisic took off his shirt, running towards the left-side corner flag, joined in celebration by his teammates, and taunting the Mexico fans by putting a finger to his lips.
 Some fans responded by throwing projectiles onto the pitch toward the US players, one of which hit Reyna in the head.
 Reyna briefly fell to the ground in pain but was ultimately not seriously injured.

 Mexico had one final chance to send the match to a penalty shoot-out, which would have been the first in the 87-year history of the Mexico-United States rivalry.
 With time winding down, a header from a Mexican corner struck the hand of McKenzie inside the box.
 This was initially unnoticed, but following consultation with VAR, the referee awarded Mexico a penalty.
-In stoppage time, Mexico captain Andrés Guardado stepped up to take the penalty, which was saved by Horvath.
+In stoppage time, Mexico veteran Andrés Guardado stepped up to take the penalty, which was saved by Horvath.
 Minutes later, the final whistle sounded, giving the United States their first non-friendly victory over their arch-rivals since a World Cup qualifier in 2013, and their first defeat of Mexico in a CONCACAF final since the 2007 CONCACAF Gold Cup final.